nbsquires/Binary-Backoff/README.md

 This project was tested on Ubuntu 11.10

-FILE MANIFEST:

-header files:
+**FILE MANIFEST:**

+*header files:*

-	*bckff.h - Just a header file that includes some structs and function protocols
+* bckff.h - Just a header file that includes some structs and function protocols

-C files:
+*C files:*

-	*backoff.c - Source code for the simulation of the backoff algorithms.
+* backoff.c - Source code for the simulation of the backoff algorithms.

-shell scripts:
+*shell scripts:*

 	*backoff.sh - a shell script that runs the backoff program how ever many times you like.
 I only really used this for testing/data collection.

-Other:
+*Other:*

-	*backoff - to execute the C code
+* backoff - to execute the C code
-	*makefile - compiles the C source code
+* makefile - compiles the C source code
-	*Report.pdf - my report
+* Report.pdf - my report
-	*results.dat - a file that printed out the final time slot when the program was run.
+* results.dat - a file that printed out the final time slot when the program was run.
 This was used for data collection.
 The code that writes to the file is commented out.

-How to run:
+**How to run**:

 Simply type "make" into the terminal.

-In order to run the program you must type ./backoff, and then the number of stations, and which backoff algorithm. e.g. to run the program with 10 stations using the binary exponential backoff:
+In order to run the program you must type ./backoff, and then the number of stations, and which backoff algorithm.

+* e.g. to run the program with 10 stations using the binary exponential backoff:
 	./backoff 10 bin
-e.g. to run the program with 5 stations using the fibonacci backoff:
+* e.g. to run the program with 5 stations using the fibonacci backoff:
 	./backoff 5 fib

-Issues?
+**Issues?**

 No known issues.